zetahawke/nat_dynamics/README.md

-# EVARES360
+# Nat's Dynamics

-EVARES360 website project.
+Nat's Dynamics website project.

 ## Description

-EVARES360 are here with her own project made with RoR latest version's framework to give her clients the best way to explore her merchancy.
+Nat's Dynamics are here with her own project made with RoR latest version's framework to give her clients the best way to explore her merchancy.

 ## Installation

 Make sure to have all the necessary stuff to start building this up.

 ### Pre Requisites

 - Ruby 2.7.1
 - Rails 6.0.3.1
 - Bundler >= 2.14